KoredeAkande/nigerian_isp_sentiment_analysis/README.md

 Nigerian ISP Aspect-Based Sentiment Analysis
 ==============================
 This repository contains the data and code utilized in my undergraduate thesis, where I conduct an aspect-based sentiment analysis of Internet Service Providers in Lagos, Nigeria, using Twitter data.
+The project culminates in a [Tableau dashboard](https://public.tableau.com/app/profile/korede.akande/viz/SpectranetDashboard/Spectranet?publish=yes) to inform understanding of customers and facilitate strategic decision making.
 Skip to the `Repository Organization` below for an overview of the project structure.

 ### Sentiment Analysis
 Three models were experimented with for Nigerian Internet Service Providers' sentiment analysis, based on two factors: *Multilingualism* and *Proximity to Problem Domain (i.e. Twitter)*.
 The specific models fine-tuned (and their justification) include: